Information for University staff

 The information collected is also used by the University, to create statistics based on the employability of Canterbury Christ Church University graduates.
 These statistics are used within departments and University publications.
 An individual’s data remains completely anonymous throughout the entire process.

 Visit the HESA website for further information or contact Alan Pendergast, DLHE Coordinator.

 If you have some work experience available within your school or department, and would like to offer a student some part-time, temporary work, please get in touch with Unitemps, a recruitment service based within Career Development at the University.
 They can disucss your requirements and talk you through the process fo hiring a student.
 For more information on hiring a student please see the Unitemps pages.

-Career Development provides Careers Information, Education and Guidance to all University registered students and graduates, and we assist employers in recruiting effectively from the University.
-To ensure the provision of a high quality service that is unbiased, confidential and free of charge to its users, we work in accordance with a number of policies that you can access for information.
-These policies are available to students and staff, on the Careers - The CORE tab on Blackboard.
+Career Development provides Careers Information, Advice and Guidance to all University registered students and graduates, and we assist employers in recruiting effectively from the University.
+To ensure the provision of a high quality service that is unbiased, confidential and free of charge to its users, we work in accordance with a number of policies that are available to view upon request by contacting firstname.lastname@example.org.